Sunnah prayer: Tahajjud

 Tahajjud (صلاة التهجد) prayer is performed at night time, and it is recommended that it be performed after first going to sleep for a part of the night.
 Scholars have different opinions about whether sleeping first is absolutely required or not.
 In Saudi Arabia during the fasting month of Ramadan, there are many people who leave the Tarawih prayers in the main masjid in a hurry so that they can go home, go to sleep, and then wake up to perform their Tahajjud prayers in the early morning.
 Others simply stay in the mosque and perform these optional prayers before going home.

-The time for the Tahajjud prayers falls between the prayer times of the isha'a prayers and the fajr prayers.
+The time for the Tahajjud prayers falls between the prayer times of the Isha prayers and the Fajr prayers.
 It is also recommended that the prayers be done in the last third of the night.
 Muslims believe that the reward is greater for those who do this prayer at a later time.
 (It is harder to wake up and pray early in the morning, making the person's effort greater, resulting in a greater reward from God.)